SCOPE OF THIS CHAPTER

 There will be occasions when a social worker considers a matter urgent and the Team Manager is not available.
 The social worker is responsible for presenting the matter to the Duty Manager.

-The Team Manager or Duty Manager is responsible for deciding whether or not to refer the matter to the Deputy Head of Service who can under exceptional circumstances agree accommodation.
+The Team Manager or Duty Manager is responsible for deciding whether to refer the matter to the Deputy Head of Service who should gain agreement for placement under Section 20 from the relevant Head of Service.
+The Deputy Head of Service who can under exceptional circumstances agree accommodation.
 This decision MUST be ratified by the next available Gateway panel.

-The DHOS will record the rationale for that decision on the child's case file.
+The HOS/DHOS will record the rationale for that decision on the child's case file.

 5. Process: Planning